crest-deep/dlframeworks/tensorflow/INSTALL.md

 - Commit de4b6bb

 You might not be able to build TensorFlow in the login node.
-It is recommended to configure, build, and install TensorFlow at compute node.
+It is recommended to configure, build, and install TensorFlow at the compute node.

-TensorFlow requires to add `/apps/t3/sles12sp2/cuda/8.0.61/lib64/stubs` to the `LD_LIBRARY_PATH` and `LIBRARY_PATH` before building.
+TensorFlow requires libraries in `/apps/t3/sles12sp2/cuda/8.0.61/lib64/stubs`. and CUPTI libraries and headers.
-TensorFlow requires to CUPTI libraries and headers.
+Add those paths to `LD_LIBRARY_PATH`, `LIBRARY_PATH`, and `CPATH` correctly.

 Install Python packages.